 The rules require phone service providers1 to direct all 988 calls to the existing National Suicide Prevention Lifeline by July 16, 2022.
-During the transition to 988, Americans who need help should continue to contact the National Suicide Prevention Lifeline by calling 1-800-273-8255 (1-800-273-TALK) and through online chats.
+During the transition to 988, individuals who need help should continue to contact the National Suicide Prevention Lifeline by calling 1-800-273-8255 (1-800-273-TALK) and through online chats.
 Veterans and Service members may reach the Veterans Crisis Line by pressing 1 after dialing, chatting online at www.veteranscrisisline.net, or texting 838255.

 The rules will apply to all telecommunications carriers as well as all interconnected and one-way Voice over Internet Protocol (VoIP) service providers in the United States and the five major U.S. territories--American Samoa, Guam, Northern Mariana Islands, Puerto Rico and U.S. Virgin Islands.
 They provide for a two-year transition, reflecting the nature of this nationwide effort, including the need for network changes and providing time for the National Suicide Prevention Lifeline to prepare for the expected increase in the volume of calls.
 Under these rules, calls to 988 will be directed to 1-800-273-TALK, which will remain operational during the 988 transition and after it is completed.

 To ensure that calls to 988 reach the National Suicide Prevention Lifeline, all covered providers will be required to implement 10-digit dialing in areas that both use seven-digit dialing and use 988 as the first three numbers in seven-digit phone numbers.

 Timeline for Transition to 10-Digit Dialing:

 - Beginning October 24, 2021, consumers should dial 10-digits (area code + telephone number) for all local calls.
 Some providers have already implemented 10-digit dialing and some are phasing in 10-digit dialing between October 24, 2021 and July 15, 2022.
 On July 15, 2022, all providers must complete this process in all of the affected area codes in their service areas.
 On and after this date, local calls dialed with only 7 digits may not be completed, and a recording will inform you that your call cannot be completed as dialed.
 Consumers must hang up and dial again using the area code and the 7-digit number.